 If you have a regulated mod and you want to stay as safe as possible, there are many simple steps you can take to substantially reduce the risk:

 - Do choose capable batteries.
-Make sure you choose batteries with a high enough “continuous current rating” for the amount you’ll be drawing.
-Use Steam Engine’s tool to work out how much current you’ll be drawing and what kind of batteries you’ll need
+Make sure you choose batteries with a high enough “continuous current (or amperage) rating” for the amount you’ll be drawing.
+Use Steam Engine’s tool to work out how much current you need to draw and what kind of batteries you’ll need

-- Do switch off or lock your device when you carry it.
+- Do switch off or lock your device when you carry it in bag or pocket.
 Auto-firing can be a defect in the device, but it’s often down to user error.
 Always lock or switch your mod off before putting it in your pocket

 - Don’t carry loose batteries around with you.
 Loose batteries can short out on metal objects like keys or coins in your pocket.
 A worrying amount of e-cigarette explosions happen this way, so don’t take the risk.
-Plastic battery holders are widely available and cheap – don’t carry loose batteries around without one
+Plastic battery holders and rubber sleeves are widely available and cheap – don’t carry loose batteries around without one!

 - Don’t leave your mod in direct sunlight.
 This is simple – your batteries could get too hot if they’re left in direct sunlight or near other sources of heat

 - Do regularly check your battery wraps for damage.
-You might not think your battery’s wraps are damaged, but it’s worth checking them regularly just in case
+You might not think your battery’s wraps are damaged, but it’s worth checking them regularly just in case.
+Replacement wraps cost almost nothing and are easy to apply

 - Don’t drop your mod.
 Accidents will happen, but remember that every time you drop your mod you risk damaging your battery (even if it’s an internal one).
 Be careful with your mod and inspect it carefully for damage if you do drop it